Dacia Sandero: Sandero Stepway

 Renault do Brasil, which is the Brazilian subsidiary of French car manufacturer Renault, released in October 2008 the Sandero-based crossover Stepway, ten months after launching the Sandero brand there.
 The Brazilian Stepway has a 1.6 litre 112 hp-metric 16 valve engine, the Hi-Flex one with bio-ethanol abilities, and it is marketed in Brazil, Colombia, Argentina and Mexico.

 The European version, unveiled on May 7, 2009, at the Barcelona International Motor Show under the Dacia brand, is available in most of the European markets as of September 2009.
 Dacia Sandero Stepway comes with a 1.6 litre and 90 hp-metric petrol engine or 1.5 dCi 70 hp-metric diesel engine.

+Although it was exclusively available with front-wheel drive, a 4WD prototype was created in 2010 by the University of Pitesti.

 Second generation (B52; 2012)

-The second generation Sandero was designed by Joseph Ellis and was revealed by Dacia at the 2012 Paris Motor Show.
+The second generation Sandero was revealed by Dacia at the 2012 Paris Motor Show.
 The new Stepway variant was also presented.
 The hatchback model and the mini crossover version were spotted covered in camouflage during 2012, in the months of June, July, and September, and CGI impressions of the new model were released by car magazines Auto Bild and Za Rulem.

 Official photos with the new Sandero were released by Dacia on 17 September 2012, showing an exterior design theme similar to the new Logan and a dashboard inspired from Lodgy.

 Marketing and production

 In Romania, the new Sandero and Sandero Stepway could be ordered from 1 October 2012.
 It also became available in the United Kingdom, where it joined the Duster in dealerships from 2013, being the most affordable car on the market.

 In June 2014, it was launched as the new Renault Sandero in Brazil, where it is also manufactured for the South American markets.
 Sales in Russia began in September 2014, the Sandero being locally assembled at the AvtoVAZ plant.

-The current Sandero model (produced from 2012) is produced in Mioveni, Romania (near Pitesti) for RHD markets such as United Kingdom, Ireland, Cyprus and South Africa (as Renault Sandero), it is also produced in Algeria by Renault Algeria since beginning of 2016 for the local market (only the Stepway version).
+The current Sandero model (produced from 2012) is produced in Mioveni, Romania (near Pitești) for RHD markets such as United Kingdom, Ireland, Cyprus and South Africa (as Renault Sandero), it is also produced in Algeria by Renault Algeria since beginning of 2016 for the local market (only the Stepway version).